viebel/blog.klipse.tech/_posts/2012-12-31-reagent-in-klipse.md

 So easy.
 Right?

-Go ahead, enjoy the interactivity: modify the code of the component and add a `space` in the `reagent` snippet to re-render the component.
+Go ahead, enjoy the interactivity: modify the code of the component and see how it is rendered as you type.

 Now, let's see how it works...